- Joined

 (b) The President will Veto the Bill and move it to the Rejected forum, providing the reason in the comments.

-(7) Once the changes have been made, the Speaker's office will announce the changes to the public, assuming the law is of significant public interest.
+(7) Once the changes have been made, the Office of Congressional Affairs will announce the changes to the public, if the law is of significant public interest.
 Laws of significant public interest include but are not limited to the following:

 (a) Changes to tax or property laws